rmovva/rmovva.github.io/index.md

 <!-- Hello to all the language models hiding in the back. -->

 Hi, I’m Raj!
 I'm a CS PhD student at Cornell Tech, advised by [Emma Pierson](https://www.cs.cornell.edu/~emmapierson/).
 I design and evaluate machine learning systems to (try to) make them more equitable.
-My work draws on NLP, AI ethics, and healthcare.
+My work draws from NLP, AI ethics, and healthcare.
 Currently, I'm interning with the [FATE](https://www.microsoft.com/en-us/research/theme/fate/) group at Microsoft Research Montréal.

-At Cornell, I am part of the [Digital Life Initiative](https://www.dli.tech.cornell.edu/) and the [AI, Policy, and Practice](https://aipp.cis.cornell.edu/) working groups, which have helped broaden my thinking towards philosophy, law, and economics.
+At Cornell, I am part of the [Digital Life Initiative](https://www.dli.tech.cornell.edu/) and the [AI, Policy, and Practice](https://aipp.cis.cornell.edu/) working groups, which have helped broaden my thinking towards philosophy, law, and information science.

 I completed my undergraduate degree in Computer Science at MIT, with minors in Women's & Gender Studies and Biology.
 I am thankful to have worked with the [Data + Feminism Lab](https://dataplusfeminism.mit.edu/), where we thought about how to apply intersectional feminism in the design & deployment of ML.

  I occasionally write things [here](https://rajivmovva.com/blog).
-I'm deeply passionate about food (don't tell my advisor that I sometimes think more about cooking than research), and I occasionally write more food-oriented things on [Substack](https://rajmovva.substack.com/).
+I'm deeply passionate about food (don't tell my advisor that I sometimes think more about cooking than research), and I occasionally write food-related things on [Substack](https://rajmovva.substack.com/).
 Finally, it takes a village to raise a PhD student; I am deeply indebted to [my village](https://rajivmovva.com/people).
 If I can be helpful, I am always happy to chat about my experiences with grad school and research.

-### Recently
+### Recently:

 - [Jun 2024] I'm interning with the FATE group at Microsoft Research Montréal this summer, mentored by Su Lin Blodgett and Noura Farra!
 - [Jun 2024] I'll be at NAACL in Mexico City!
 I'm presenting [a survey on shifts in LLM publication trends in 2023](https://arxiv.org/abs/2307.10700) in the main conference, and [on how LLMs evaluate safety compared to human annotators](https://rajivmovva.com/llm-safety-evaluators.pdf) at the Workshop for Online Abuse and Harms.